Trem yr Afon

 The property also benefits from free Wi-Fi.

-The cottage has two double bedrooms with recently installed Memory Foam mattresses, ensuring you have a comfortable night.
+The cottage has two double bedrooms, sleeping 4 people, and with recently installed Memory Foam mattresses you can be assured of a comfortable nights' sleep.

 The bathroom has bath with electric shower.

-Electricity, heating, bed linen and towels are all included; there are no added extras and no Booking Fees on Trem yr Afon.
+Electricity, heating, bed linen and towels are all included; there are no hidden extras and no Booking Fees on Trem yr Afon.

 Ideally situated in the beautiful Aeron Valley, the cottage is isituated in an idyllic private Parkland setting, with wonderful views across the surrounding rolling countryside.
 Well located for touring Ceredigion and its wonderful Heritage coastline, there is an abundance of leisure pursuits and activities all within close proximity of the cottage.